 There is no dress code.
 A few people dress up in their Sunday best while most of us show up in casual clothing.
 The important thing is that you are with us.

 Where can I learn more about St. Luke’s?

 Any member of the clergy staff will be delighted to talk with you after a Sunday service or anytime during the week.
 In addition this website provides an overview of our church family and its mission.
-Finally, a Church Profile was just been completed.
-Although the Profile was created to help recruit a new rector for St. Luke (Fr.
-Lee Stephens reaches mandatory retirement age in early 2017), it provides a detailed look at St. Luke’s for anyone interested in learning more.
+Finally, a Church Profile was completed last year in connection with the search process for our new rector, Fr.
+Steve Hood.
+It provides a detailed look at St. Luke’s for anyone interested in learning more.

 Where can I learn more about Episcopalians?

-Our rector, Father Lee Stephens, as well as the other clergy of the staff will be delighted to discuss the Episcopal faith with you.
+Our rector, Father Steve Hood, as well as the other clergy of the staff will be delighted to discuss the Episcopal faith with you.
 Just contact any one of them after a service or by phone or email.
 See Clergy and Staff for contact information.